OmelchenkoRV/combined_method/README.md

 ## Overview

-The combined method consists of two main steps:
+The combined method consists of seven stages as described in README1.md:
-1. Solving subproblems for providers and IT companies using the probabilistic method (Multi-Objective Particle Swarm Optimization)
+1. Solving the subproblem for an IT company based on the probabilistic method
-2. Improving the solution using a heuristic procedure
+2. Solving the subproblem for providers based on the probabilistic method
+3. Searching for provider solutions based on the IT company solution from stage 1
+4. Searching for IT company solution based on provider solutions from stage 2
+5. Improvement based on heuristic procedure for the total solution (IT company to providers)
+6. Improvement based on heuristic procedure for the total solution (providers to IT company)
+7. Selection of the best solution from stages 5 and 6

 ## API Endpoint